Specify Initial Conditions for Bus Elements

 Using the initial condition structure as a tunable parameter in the generated code

-You can initialize a bus signal using a MATLAB structure that explicitly defines the initial conditions for the bus signal.
+You can initialize a bus using a MATLAB structure that explicitly defines the initial conditions for the bus.

 For example, in the Initial conditions parameter of the Unit Delay block, you could type in a structure.